Here comes the new anthology!

 It’s called ‘This Rome drowns slowly’, and it’s at the printers.
 The official publication date will be 14th May, but free copies will be on their way to all concerned, including of course, the authors, as soon as we receive them.

-These being strange times, the book won’t be going to the distributors immediately, and bookshops are currently in hibernation but the book will be on sale from a web page at Circaidy Gregory Press, and delivered by post. (authors – don’t hit those Paypal buttons!
-You’ll be receiving your free copy soon.)
+These being strange times, the book won’t be going to the distributors immediately, and bookshops are currently in hibernation but the book will be available to order from your local bookshop and online stores.

 Here’s Mandy Pannett’s commentary on the poetry